Below are some concise “one-minute” responses

 How did you come to that conclusion?
 Have you done any careful research on this?* The reason I ask is because there is a wealth of evidence Jesus was a real person.
 So much evidence, historians consider His existence beyond dispute.
 Consider this.
 In addition to the 27 New Testament documents that tell us about Jesus’s life, more than 30 historical sources outside of the Bible mention Him within a century and a half of His life.
 I’m talking about sources like the first century historian Flavius Josephus, Roman historians like Cornelius Tacitus and Suetonius, and a collection of Jewish writings called the Talmud.
 And these ancient sources don’t just mention Jesus, they confirm more than a hundred details recorded about Jesus in the New Testament.
 For example, Josephus confirms that Jesus was “a doer of amazing deeds,” that Pontius “Pilate condemned Him to be crucified to die,” that He was a teacher who “won over many Jews and many of the Greeks,” and that Jesus’s disciples “reported that he had appeared to them three days after his crucifixion and that he was alive.”
 The Talmud confirms that Jesus was put to death at the time of the Passover Feast, just like the Bible says.
 The evidence for Jesus is there for those willing to look at it.
 For more on this topic, go here.

 Have you read the Old Testament passages regarding the Canaanites?
-What were the Canaanites doing that brought God’s judgment on them?
-I’m interested to hear your take on it.* The Bible tells us the Canaanites at the time of Joshua were an exceedingly wicked people who were sacrificing their children to their god “Molech.”
-They were also committing incest, adultery, polygamy, bestiality, witchcraft, and a variety of other “abominable customs” (Lev.
-18; Deut.
-18:9–14).
-The Canaanites had become a dangerous threat to their posterity, their neighbors, and the Israelites.
-So, God determined the Canaanites’ time on His planet was up.
-He sent in the Israelites to put a stop to the wickedness, just as He would later send the Assyrians and Babylonians in to put a stop to the wickedness when the Jews began doing the same things.
+Do you recall what the Canaanites were doing that brought God’s judgment on them?
+The Bible tells us the Canaanites at the time of Joshua were an exceedingly wicked people who were indulging in incest, adultery, polygamy, bestiality, witchcraft, child sacrifice to an idol named Molech, and a variety of other “abominable customs” (Leviticus 18; Deuteronomy 18:9–14).
+The Canaanites had become a dangerous threat to their posterity, neighbors, and the Israelites.
+So God determined the Canaanites’ time on His planet was up.
 God created the Earth and all its inhabitants, and He has the right to do whatever He deems best with His creation.
 All life belongs to Him.
-Think with me back to World War 2.
-Most of us believe the Allied Powers, which included the USA, had the right (and even God’s approval) to go to war against Japan and the Nazis to stop the great evils they were committing.
-When President Donald Trump came into office in 2017, he authorized our military to wipe out ISIS.
-Remember them?
-Remember some of the evil things they were doing?
-Were you in approval of our President’s decision?
-I think most Americans were.
-Well, this raises a question: If human governments have the right to send in a military force to put a stop to evildoers, doesn’t God have the right?
-Surely He does.
-If you had lived at the time of Joshua and were aware of the great atrocities going on in Canaan, you probably would have been in favor of God’s intervention—unless you think burning children alive is okay.
+Think back to World War II.
+Most of us believe the Allied Powers had the right and even God’s approval to go to war against Japan and Nazi Germany to stop the great evils they were committing.
+This raises a question.
+If human governments have the right to send in a military force to put a stop to evildoers, doesn’t God have the right?
+Surely, He does.
+If you had lived in Old Testament times and were aware of the great atrocities going on in Canaan, you probably would have been in favor of God’s intervention.

 “The Bible was written by men!
 It’s not trustworthy.”